Tommy3404/Tommy3404/README.md

 <h2>About Me</h2>

-<p>I am a full stack developer in MERN (MongoDB, Express, React, Node.js) and IOS development.
+<p>I am a full stack developer in MERN (MongoDB, Express, React, Node.js) and iOS development.
 I have an Associate Certification in App Development with Swift.
 I have expertise in web development, iOS app development, and being proficient in using git and github.
 I am currently a student at Fort Hays Tech Northwest in the App Development and Emerging Technologies program.</p>

 <h2>Skills</h2>